gfarnadi/gfarnadi.github.io/teaching.md

 ### Teaching
 **Data Science (2019–2020), Mila**

-- Design the syllabos and the materials
-- Design the project, quezes and exercises
-- For more info, please check [data science course]().
+- All materials and details are avaialble at the [data science course]().

 ### Teaching Assistant